Skye Blake here, with great info on the many “natural” products out there for getting rid of fleas.

 Oral Flea Remedies

-From the info I’ve found, there are currently only a few types available and they are typically “chemicals” of various kinds.
+There are currently only a few types of oral flea medications available, and they’re typically “chemicals” of various kinds.

 Don’t discount them simply because you don’t consider them “natural”.